Abibubble/milestone2-harry-potter-quiz/README.md

 [Here is a link to the Wireframes and User Navigation Map](LINK)

 ### Features
-* Interactive quiz questions
+* Interactive quiz elements.
-* A score counter (for correct and incorrect answers)
+* A score counter for correct answers.
+* A progress bar so that the user can see how far through the quiz they are.
-* Choose your house, the questions correlate to which house is chosen
+* Choose your house, the questions correlate to which house is chosen.
-* Background music that can be toggled on and off
+* Background music that can be toggled on and off, which changes depending on which page you're on.
-* Sound effects for house choice that can be toggled on and off
+* A timer that ends the quiz if the time runs out.

 ### Audio
 * On the Home page, a crackling fire sound can be heard, giving the atmosphere of a common room at Hogwarts.
-* When the user chooses their house, a sound effect plays depending on which house was chosen.
 * Once the quiz starts, a Harry Potter-style theme is played as background music, adding to the experience and the intensity of the quiz.
 * When the user gets to the results page, the crackling fire sound returns, bringing it full circle so that there is no dramatic stop in the audio.
 ---